Frequently Asked Questions

 What is Prince William's e-mail address?
 I don't know.
 This isn't public knowledge and never will be.

-What would happen to Prince Harry if he married without permission?
+What would happen to William or Harry if he married without permission?
 Nothing would happen except that he would lose his place in the line of succession.

 Can you give Prince William a message for me?
 No, sorry; I do not know Prince William!